Chocolate-Raspberry Creme Brulee

 - 1/2 cup plus 2 tablespoons sugar, divided

 - 1 tablespoon vanilla extract

 - 2 tablespoons brown sugar

-- Place chocolate in a small bowl.
-In a small saucepan, bring cream and 1/2 cup sugar just to a boil.
+- Place chocolate in a large bowl.
+In a large saucepan, bring cream and 1/2 cup sugar just to a boil.
 Pour over chocolate; whisk until smooth.
-Stir a small amount of hot cream mixture into egg yolks.
-Return all to the pan, stirring constantly.
-Remove from the heat; stir in vanilla.
+Slowly stir hot cream mixture into egg yolks; stir in vanilla.

-- Place 3 raspberries in each of ten ungreased 6-oz. ramekins or custard cups.
+- Place three raspberries in each of 10 ungreased 6-oz. ramekins or custard cups.
 Evenly divide custard among ramekins.
 Place in a baking pan; add 1 in. of boiling water to pan.
-Bake, uncovered, at 325° for 40-50 minutes or until centers are just set (mixture will jiggle).
+Bake, uncovered, at 325° for 40-50 minutes or until centers are just set (custard will jiggle).
 Remove ramekins from water bath; cool 10 minutes.
 Cover and refrigerate for at least 4 hours.

 - Combine brown sugar and remaining sugar.
 If using a creme brulee torch, sprinkle custards with sugar mixture.
 Heat sugar with the torch until caramelized.
 Serve immediately.

 - If broiling the custards, place ramekins on a baking sheet; let stand at room temperature for 15 minutes.
 Sprinkle with sugar mixture.
 Broil 8 in. from the heat for 4-7 minutes or until sugar is caramelized.
 Refrigerate for 1-2 hours or until firm.
-Yield: 10 servings.
+If desired, top with additional fresh raspberries.

 Nutrition Facts1 serving: 549 calories, 46g fat (27g saturated fat), 294mg cholesterol, 44mg sodium, 32g carbohydrate (27g sugars, 2g fiber), 6g protein.